cthye/ReSTIR-on-La-Jolla/proj2_readme.txt

 ## Task4
 1. When will next event estimation be more efficient than phase function sampling?
 In our test scenes, which one is more efficient?
 Why?
 - When the light source is small.
 The right one is more suitable since its light source is smaller.
-- Also, the "air" is vacumn for the right one, which means the ray has lower chance to scatter and hit the light.(?)
+- Also, the "air" is vacumn for the right one, which means the ray has lower chance to scatter and hit the light.
 2. In scenes/volpath_test/volpath_test4_2.xml, we render a scene with an object composed of dense volume.
 How does it compare to rendering the object directly with a Lambertian material?
 Why are they alike or different?
 - They are alike.
 For dense volume and diffuse surface, ray will scatter/reflect randomly.
 3. Jim Kajiya famously has predicted in 1991 that in 10 years, all rendering will be volume rendering.
 What do you think that makes him think so?
 Why hasn’t it happened yet?